-&lt;sup>15 Directive 2013/34/EU, Article 19, paragraph 1
+14 Directive 2013/34/EU, Article 19, paragraph 1.

-&lt;sup>16 SEC Regulation S-K, Rule 12b-20
+15 SEC Regulation S-K, Rule 12b-20.

-&lt;sup>17 Directive (EU) 2022/2464 as published on December 16, 2022 in the Official Journal of the European Union, Article 40a, paragraph 2.
+16 Directive (EU) 2022/2464, Article 40a, paragraph 2.

 Preparing to report

 EU Member States have until early July 2024 to transpose the requirements of the CSRD into national law.
 This timeline, however, does not mean that first time application will be delayed from the current dates (which require adoption in 2024 for certain companies).
 Leading practice would be to evaluate current disclosures and identify significant gaps based on ESRS and expected reporting obligations.